n123git/yw-cond/README.md

 ### 3.1.1 Conditional Jump
 `0x96`/`150` (`?->`) acts as a conditional execution block, similar to an if/if ... else statement.

-It takes one operand from the stack just like any other unary operator (we will call this the stack value for now due to how many values ?-> relies on) and reads it's own *CType*.
+It pops one operand from the stack just like any other unary operator (we will call this the stack value for now due to how many values ?-> relies on) and reads it's own *CType*.
 Where `DataSize` specifies the length (in bytes) of the sub-block and `ExtData` is interpreted as a signed flag.
 Which leads to the following branch of possibilities:
 * If the stack value is truthy (!= 0) *and* the flag byte is > 0 (`0x01–0x7F`), the sub-block is executed via `CalcSub`, then jumped past.
 * If the stack value is falsy (== 0), or the flag byte is < 1 (`0x00`/`0x80–0xFF`), the sub-block is jumped past without any execution or otherwise processing.